Red wine is a trifecta of chemicals that can make some people feel terrible

 For those who experience debilitating migraines following a glass of red wine, the most likely culprits are congeners, says Leslie Bonci, a registered dietitian and sports nutritionist.
-These substances occur naturally in most types of alcoholic drinks, including red wine, and give the beverages their distinctive flavors.
-But certain types of congeners found in red wine, including ones called tannins, can make people who are already susceptible to migraines much more likely to get them.
+These substances occur naturally in most types of alcoholic drinks, including red wine.
+Congeners are chemical byproducts of fermentation and they give the beverages their distinctive flavors.
+Red wine is known for having a lot of these flavor-enhancing substances, as do other beverages like whisky, rum, and brandy.
+Certain types of congeners found in red wine, including ones called tannins, can make people who are already susceptible to migraines much more likely to get them.
 Fortunately, it’s a pretty easy thing to recognize.
 But unfortunately, most doctors and nutritionists advise people who regularly experience headaches after drinking red wine to avoid it entirely.
 “If someone says ‘Every time I drink red wine, I get a headache,’ then they really should consider switching to white wine altogether,” says Bonci.
-White wine doesn’t contain the migraine-inducing congeners that are so prominent in red wine, she says.
+White wine doesn’t contain the migraine-inducing congeners that are so prominent in red wine.

 In other individuals, wine can cause symptoms similar to those seen in food allergies—coughing, wheezing, and itchy rashes.
 A number of different substances found in all wine can cause these ‘allergic-like reactions’, Bonci says.
 Sulfites, which winemakers in the United States sometimes use to keep wine from spoiling, are often to blame for wine-induced sniffles.
 Sulfites are not only found in wine, but also in many types of foods.
 Parmesan and other aged cheeses are on the list, so sulfite-sensitive folks are no fun at wine and cheese gatherings.
 “For people who are sensitive to sulfites, they might notice wheezing and coughing, and might even get a stuffy nose,” says Bonci.